vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### External Endpoint

-Any external to Cloud Director system which needs to be able to process custom API requests via HTTP needs to be registered as an **external endpoint** in Cloud Director.
+Any external to VMware Cloud Director system which needs to be able to process custom API requests via HTTP needs to be registered as an **external endpoint** in VMware Cloud Director.

 The external endpoint entity has the following definition: